MrTalentDev/rust-smart-contract/DRAFT.md

 => copy from old documentation
 ## Optional: Testing Session Code - This needs to be discussed further with Karol.

-## Writing a basic Smart Contract
+## Example 2: Writing a basic Smart Contract
 => copy counter example from old documentation
 ## Testing a basic Smart Contract
 => copy counter example from old documentation

-## Writing a Vault Smart Contract
+## Example 3: Writing a Vault Smart Contract and funding it through Session Code
 Context Stack overview:
 1. A Contract (C1) is installed
 2. A Contract (C1) is called to install a new Contract (C2).
 (C2= a Vault Contract with a purse under it)